brainfrozeno00o/xandybot-nodejs/README.md

    - For creating your own Discord server, please refer to this [helpful link](https://discord.com/blog/starting-your-first-discord-server).
    - After creating a server, create a text channel named `xander-bot-test-channel`.
 Refer again to this [helpful link](https://discord.com/blog/starting-your-first-discord-server#:~:text=To%20make%20a%20new%20channel,and%20choose%20%E2%80%9Ccreate%20channel.%E2%80%9D) if you are having problems creating a text channel.

-### Setting Up the Database

-**NOTE**: Once PostgreSQL is installed in your local machine, please ensure that you can run it via command line and it is fully configured.
-This is because the steps found in this README will make full use of the command line.

-1. Open `psql` in the command line by running: `psql -U {username}`
-2. Enter your password when prompted.
-3. Once logged in, create the database `xdy_bot` by running: `CREATE DATABASE xdy_bot;`
-4. If you have seen the `CREATE DATABASE` response, then it's all good.
-5. If you want to make sure that you have _really_ created the database, you can run:\
-   `SELECT datname FROM pg_database WHERE datname = 'xdy_bot'`\
-   If it shows a row, then it's there.
-6. To exit `psql` from the command line, run `\q`

 ### Setting the Environment Variables

 Please refer to the `.env.example` regarding the needed variables when running the bot in your local environment.
 Create your own `.env` in the root directory and you can use these recommended values.